qwertie/learn-react/docs/tutorial-4.md

 I said this tutorial was designed for people who had used JavaScript but not TypeScript so I'll mostly just talk about the main differences between the two, but I will explain a few surprising facts about JavaScript too, in case you only studied a different language, like Java.

-### Types in TypeScript ###

-TypeScript code is translated into normal JavaScript (which has no static type system), and alongside that process, type checking is performed in order to discover *type errors* - mistakes you've made that have something to do with types.
+TypeScript is based on JavaScript, and the TypeScript compiler (or other tools based on  it, like `ts-node` or `ts-jest`) translates TypeScript into normal JavaScript simply by stripping out all the type information.
+Alongside that process, type checking is performed in order to discover *type errors* - mistakes you've made that have something to do with types.
 (Of course, occasionally, it also complains about things you did intentionally that nevertheless broke the rules of TypeScript).

 Types can be attached to variables with a colon (:) in their definition, like so: